Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

 -   Word Tokenize suppport

-    You can get tokens from a sentence, the type of return is WordTokenizeResult.
+    You can get tokens from a sentence, the type of return is [WordTokenizeResult](#wordtokenize).
+    This method breaks up the sentence into words and punctuation.

 -   Part of Speech support

-    You can get tokens and tags from a sentence, the type of return is PosTagResult.
+    You can get tokens and tags from a sentence, the type of return is [PosTagResult](#postag).
+This method breaks up the sentence into words and punctuation with tags attributes.

 -   Named Entity Detection support

-    You can get tokens and tags from a sentence, the type of return is NamedEntityRecognitionResult.
+    You can get tokens and tags from a sentence, the type of return is [NamedEntityRecognitionResult](#nechunk).
+This method breaks up the sentence into words and punctuation with tags attributes.

 -   Lemmatizing support

-    You can get the actual word from a word, the type of return is LemmatizeResult.
+    You can get the actual word from a word, the type of return is [LemmatizeResult](#lemmatize).
+This method is used to get the actual word from a word.

 -   Language Detect support

-    You can get language from a sentence, the type of return is LanguageDetectedResult.
+    You can get language from a sentence, the type of return is [LanguageDetectedResult](#langdetect).

-## Word Tokenize
-This method break up the sentence into words and punctuation.

-## Part of Speech
-This method breaks up the sentence into words and punctuation with tags attributes.

-## Named Entity Detection
-This method breaks up the sentence into words and punctuation with tags attributes.

-## Lemmatizing
-This method is used to get the actual word from a word.

-## Language Detect
 This method is used to detect the language of a sentence.

 ## Prerequisites